oonarauhala/tietokantasovellus/README.md

 ## Test DinoPark on Heroku
 https://dino-park-app.herokuapp.com/
 Please feel free to create your own user.
 If you want to test admin features, user: Boss, pw: spielberg.
 Admin login can be accessed at /admin.
-Please report any bugs :]
+The database currently only has content until 16.10.2021.
+If you are accessing the app after that, please go to admin and add some feeding times manually for the full experience.

 ### Features
 * User account creation and login